 - Create a sound structure for your presentation by reflecting on the goal of the presentation and then identifying 3 -5 key areas for discussion to deliver that goal.

 - Include a title slide, content summary, 1-3 slides to support each discussion area, a concluding slide to sum-up the presentation and final content slide to encourage engagement through discussion and questions.

 - Contact details should be included on end slide.

 Keep it simple and engage audience through imagery

 - As with any design, cut the clutter.

-- Apply the 666 rule for simplicity in design: No more than 6 bullets per slide, 6 words per bullet, and 6 word slides in a row.
+- If using text, apply the 666 rule for simplicity in design: No more than 6 bullets per slide, 6 words per bullet, and 6 word slides in a row.

 - Avoid using moving text or images (e.g. flying in text) that distracts the audience.

-- Use templates which will go a long way toward helping to maintain consistency.
+- Use templates to help to maintain consistency.